-Most plant owners like to use moss pole alternatives to encourage their plants to grow upwards.
+Most plant owners like moss pole alternatives to encourage their plants to grow upwards.

-Here are some reasons why you should use moss pole alternative or moss pole:
+Here are some reasons why you should use a moss pole alternative or moss pole:

-- To have more options when it comes to where to put your plant.
+- To have more options regarding where to put your plant.

-- It helps plant takes up less space, which means there’s more room for more plants.
+- It helps plants take up less space, which means more room for plants.